-First, you should be strength training already--doing squats, deadlifts, shoulder presses and chin/pull-ups.
+First, you should be strength training already—doing squats, deadlifts, shoulder presses and chin-ups or pull-ups.
 These types of exercises increase your force production and will improve your ability to perform explosive exercises.

 The best way to integrate explosive training into your program is by doing a four-to-six-week block before your next big race.
 After you complete the training block and the race is over, immediately start strength training again.
 It is imperative that you maintain your strength over the long season to stay healthy and injury free.

 The setup is the same as the deadlift—bar in hands, elbows straight and chest up.
 Pull the bar off the floor using hip and knee extension and keep the bar close to your body.
 Jump up aggressively while shrugging your shoulders and drive the bar into the rack position with your elbows high and pointed forward.
 Make sure the bar travels in a vertical path.

 3-5 reps, 3-5 sets

 Alternating Lunge Jumps2 of 7